JamieS56/Milestone-Project-2/README.md

         }
 ```
 #### How to test:
-Click the contact us button and a form will apear. then fill out the info and a message and click send.
-If the message has sent correctly sent will apear underneath to inform you that it has sent.
-If an error has occured the error will apear there instead.
+Click the contact us button and a form will appear, then fill out the info and a message and click send.
+If the message has sent correctly
+'sent' will appear underneath to inform you that it has sent.
+If an error has occured the error will appear there instead.
 This also is logged to the console.